MicrosoftDocs/azure-docs/articles/data-lake-store/data-lake-store-end-user-authenticate-python.md

 ### For filesystem operations

-Use this to authenticate with Azure AD for filesystem operations on Data Lake Store such as create folder, upload file, etc. Use this with an existing Azure AD **native** application.
+Use the following snippet to authenticate with Azure AD for filesystem operations on Data Lake Store.
+Filesystem operations include creating a folder, uploading file, etc. Provide the values below for  an existing Azure AD **native** application.
 The Azure AD user you provide credentials for should not be configured for multi-factor authentication.

 	tenant_id = 'FILL-IN-HERE'
 	client_id = 'FILL-IN-HERE'